Residual-Based Error Corrector Operator to Enhance Accuracy and Reliability of Neural Operator Surrogates of Nonlinear Variational Boundary-Value Problems: Numerical Examples

 \subsubsection{Data Generation, Neural Operators, and Numerical Method for the Optimization Problem}

 The domain $\Omega$ is triangulated using Gmsh\footnote{\url{https://gmsh.info/}} \cite{geuzaine2009gmsh} with 20614 triangular elements and 10301 vertices.
 The mesh is converted into a Fenics-friendly format using Meshio\footnote{\url{https://github.com/nschloe/meshio}} \cite{schlomer_nico_2022_6346837}.
-The parameter and solution spaces are approximated using the first-order Lagrange interpolation on the mesh.
+The finite element spaces for the parameter and solution fields are based on the first-order Lagrange basis functions over the mesh of domain $\Omega$.
 If $\calM_h \subset \calM$ and $\calU_h \subset \calU$ are the finite element function spaces, then the variational problem in discrete setting reads:

 Let, as before $\calF_h$, denote the finite-dimensional approximation of $\calF$.

 \paragraph{Data for Neural Operator Training}

 Let the probability distribution $\nu$ and its finite element approximation $\nu_h$ be the same as in \cref{sss:dataGen}.
 The training samples $\{(m^i, u^i)\}_{i=1}^N$ are generated as follows: